-1.1.
+1.2.
 Scope

-This policy applies to all members of each school within The Mead Educational Trust, Teaching School, SCITT or Trust central offices (including staff, apprentices, pupils, volunteers, parents/carers, visitors, community users) who have access to and are users of Trust/School IT systems, both in and out of The Mead Educational Trust.
+This policy applies to all members of each school within The Mead Educational Trust, Teaching School, SCITT or Trust central offices (including staff, pupils, volunteers, parents/carers, visitors, community users)

-1.1.
+who have access to and are users of Trust/School IT systems, both in and out of The Mead Educational Trust.

+1.3.
 Roles and Responsibilities

 Role Key Responsibilities Trust Executive Team The TMET Executive Team is responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
 The executive team will receive information about significant online safety incidents along with monitoring reports; which include regular monitoring of online safety incident and filtering / change control logs Principal Must be adequately trained in off-line and online safeguarding, in-line with statutory guidance and relevant Local Safeguarding Children Board (LSCB) guidance; To lead a 'safeguarding' culture, ensuring that online safety is fully integrated with whole school safeguarding.
-To take overall responsibility for online safety provision; To take overall responsibility for data management and information security ensuring school's relevant Local Safeguarding Children Board (LSCB) guidance To be responsible for ensuring that all staff receive suitable training to carry out their safeguarding and online safety roles; To be aware of procedures to be followed in the event of a serious online safety incident; Ensure suitable 'risk assessments' undertaken so the curriculum meets the needs of students, including risk of children being radicalised; To ensure that there is a system in place to monitor and support staff who carry out internal online safety procedures; To ensure Academy Councilors are regularly updated on the nature and effectiveness of the school's arrangements for online safety; To ensure school website includes relevant information.
-Designated Safeguarding Lead / Online Safety Coordinator Take day to day responsibility for online safety issues and a leading role in establishing and reviewing the school's safety policy/documents Promote an awareness and commitment to online safety throughout the school community; Ensure that online safety education is embedded within the curriculum; Liaise with the Trust IT team where appropriate; To communicate regularly with SLT and the Academy Council to discuss current issues, review incident logs and filtering/change control logs; To ensure that all staff are aware of the procedures that need to be followed in the event of an online safety incident; To ensure that online safety incidents are logged as safeguarding incidents and actioned appropriately; Facilitate training and advice for all staff; Oversee any student surveys / feedback on online safety issues;
+To take overall responsibility for online safety provision; To take overall responsibility for data management and information security ensuring school's relevant Local Safeguarding Children Board (LSCB) guidance To be responsible for ensuring that all staff receive suitable training to carry out their safeguarding and online safety roles; To be aware of procedures to be followed in the event of a serious online safety incident; Ensure suitable 'risk assessments' undertaken so the curriculum meets the needs of students, including risk of children being radicalised; To receive regular monitoring reports from the Online Safety Coordinator; To ensure that there is a system in place to monitor and support staff who carry out internal online safety procedures; To ensure School Councillors are regularly updated on the nature and effectiveness of the school's arrangements for online safety; To ensure school website includes relevant information.
+School Online Safety Coordinator/ Designated Child Protection Lead (This may be the same person) Take day to day responsibility for online safety issues and a leading role in establishing and reviewing the school's safety policy/documents Promote an awareness and commitment to online safety throughout the school community; Ensure that online safety education is embedded within the curriculum; Liaise with Trust technical staff where appropriate; To communicate regularly with SLT and the School Council to discuss current issues, review incident logs and filtering/change control logs; To ensure that all staff are aware of the procedures that need to be followed in the event of an online safety incident; To ensure that online safety incidents are logged as a safeguarding incident; Facilitate training and advice for all staff; Oversee any student surveys / feedback on online safety issues;